Epartan718/Repo-for-simple-web-app/README.md

-# This document explain the steps and methods that I have used in order to accomplish the goal of  Deploying a simple application using Docker Compose, consisting of two services:
+# This document explain the steps and methods that have been used in order to accomplish the goal of  Deploying a simple application using Docker Compose, consisting of two services:
 a REST API and a PostgreSQL database.
 The API will enable retrieving and adding products through HTTP GET and POST requests